 Results of Advisory Vote on Executive Compensation.
 The Compensation Committee considers the results of the Company's advisory vote on compensation when determining the amount and type of compensation paid to the named executive officers and the structure of the executive compensation program generally.
 At the 2019 annual meeting of shareholders, the advisory vote on executive compensation received shareholder support with approximately 64% of the votes cast in favor of our executives' compensation.
-The Company's history, the Company's executive compensation program has worked well to attract and retain highly talented individuals, reward the achievement of superior long-term performance, and align the interests of those individuals with our shareholders and partners.
+The Compensation Committee values the input of our shareholders and is mindful of the level of support received.
+Over the course of the Company's history, the Company's executive compensation program has worked well to attract and retain highly talented individuals, reward the achievement of superior long-term performance, and align the interests of those individuals with our shareholders and partners.
 With respect to 2019, the Compensation Committee introduced performance share units, and the Committee will continue to consider other changes to the executive compensation program.